NancyAb/capstone/README.md

              down factors

  ANALYSIS ->Hold out 25% of data for testing validation of model.
+                    Balance quality responses as uniform distribuion
-                     Use time series variable slop as potential factors Use feature standard deviation as potential factors Normalize features
+                     Use time series variable slope as potential factors Use feature standard deviation as potential factors Normalize features
                      First pass with random forest